 Let’s be a bit more precise:

-2) Convection is when energy is carried to the food by a fluid such as air, water, or oil.
-Cooking a hot dog in your kitchen oven where it is surrounded by hot air is convection cooking.
+2) Convection is when energy is carried to the food by a fluid.
+Air, water, and oil are all fluids.
+The hot dog not touching the metal grates is surrounded by hot air and that is convection cooking.
 So is boiling it in water, or deep frying it in oil (you really need to try a deep fried hot dog once).
 If you get one side of your grill hot and put the food on the other side (2-zone cooking), it is cooked by natural convection airflow.
 Most gas grills cook mostly by convection.
-A conventional indoor oven uses natural convection airflow to cook, but a "convection oven" has a fan and an extra heat source near the fan and uses forced airflow.
+A conventional indoor oven uses natural convection airflow to cook, but a “convection oven” and an “air fryer” have a fan and an extra heat source near the fan and uses forced airflow.
 A convection oven cooks 25% to 30% faster.
-It's like wind chill in reverse.
+It’s like wind chill in reverse.
 The moving warm air blows away the cold air bubble surrounding the cold food and transfers more energy than stagnant warm air.
-In either case, airflow only cooks the exterior of the meat, the interior of the meat is cooked by conduction as the heat travels through it.
-Hot convection air can brown meats, but much more slowly than radiation.
+In either case, airflow only cooks the exterior of the meat, the interior of the meat is cooked by conduction as the energy builds up on the surface and then travels through the meat.

 3) Radiation is the transfer of heat by direct exposure to a source of light energy, especially infrared (IR) energy.
 Put a hot dog on a coat hangar and hold it to the side of a campfire and you are cooking by radiation.
 IR is how most charcoal grills cook.
-Think of it like sunburn which is caused by ultraviolet (UV) radiation, similar to IR just a different wavelength.
-If you want a dark brown sear on a steak, and you do want that of flavors, the best way is with IR.
+Think of it like sunburn (caused by ultraviolet (UV) radiation, similar to IR just a different wavelength).
+If you want a dark brown sear on a steak, and you do want the flavors created by searing, you need IR.